acorn-io/runtime/docs/docs/50-running/90-events.md

 # List the last 5 events and follow the event log
 acorn events --tail 5 -f

-# Print more information about each event
-acorn events --details -o yaml
 ```

 The command prints events in chronological order, printing the oldest events first.